WCNO

-WCNO (89.9 FM) is a radio station licensed to Palm City, Florida. it airs a Christian radio format, and is owned by National Christian Network. the station serves the West Palm Beach area and north to Vero Beach, The transmitter is off west of Interstate 95 near Palm City, Florida.
+WCNO (89.9 FM) is a non-commercial, listener-supported radio station licensed to Palm City, Florida, and serving West Palm Beach, Palm Beach County and Florida's Treasure Coast.
+It airs a Christian talk and teaching radio format, with some Christian music, and is owned by the National Christian Network, Inc. The studios and offices are on SW Mapp Road in downtown Palm City.